Yield Rate

 - High yield = prestige signal.
 A high yield says "the students we admit really want to come here."

 - Low yield = budget chaos.
-A school that admits more students than it can predict will enroll has trouble planning class size, dorm space, and financial aid budgets.
+A school that can't predict how many admits will actually enroll has trouble planning class size, dorm space, and financial aid budgets.

 - Yield affects rankings.
 US News and other rankings include yield as a metric.